alarixnia/necros-fortress-en/README.md

-The game uses a custom 8-bit text encoding composed of Latin uppercase, digits, punctuation, Hiragana, Katakana, combining characters, and some control characters that effect things like scrolling.
+The game uses a custom 8-bit text encoding composed of Latin uppercase, digits, punctuation, Hiragana, Katakana, combining characters, and some control characters that affect things like scrolling.

 Resources